 What is it?
 Here’s the broad outline, from when this original series by creator Joss Whedon was first announced: “A sci-fi epic about a gang of Victorian women who find themselves with unusual abilities, relentless enemies, and a mission that might change the world.”
 Beyond that, your guess is as good as ours.

 How far along is it?
-HBO ordered it straight to series less than two months ago, so don’t expect to see it on your TV any time soon.
-But unlike some other projects on this list languishing in development hell, do expect to see it sometime—probably before the end of next year.
+HBO ordered it straight to series last summer, and all has been quiet on the development front since then.
+But unlike some other projects on this list languishing in development hell, do expect to see it sometime—probably before the end of this year.